 4. Pay for the website that does your business justice

-Freelance web designers may be a dime a dozen, but hiring a nonprofessional comes with considerable risk.
+Freelance web designers may be a dime a dozen, but hiring a non-professional comes with considerable risk.
 Not only do you wager the quality of your website’s facade, but you risk giving it a shotty, incomplete interior as well.
 Further, freelance designers may be less inept to fix bugs or upkeep once the project is done.

 Established designer Steve Tamulewicz, who also spoke with PBJ, routinely sees small businesses plagued by cheap, inadequate web design jobs.
 “They have blinders on when they have a budget in mind,” stated Tamulewicz.
-Businesses too focused on budget will decide based on the price quota, rather than a firm’s experience, communication, or talent for perception.
+Businesses too focused on a budget will decide based on the price quote, rather than a firm’s experience, communication, or talent for perception.

 If your business is running on a shoestring budget but would like to enhance your online presence, consider applying for a business cash advance.
 National Funding offers a variety of financing solutions that can give you the resources you need to allow your business pursue the digital revamp it deserves.